HAWKEYE-Group/UrbanLF/Readme.md

 <br/>

 # News & Updates
+- Nov 1, 2023: Construct a new multi-scale baseline light field dataset on the basis of UrbanLF-Syn that contains large disparity as well as small disparity samples.
+It will be publicly available in the near future.
 - Jun 20, 2023: Update Light Field Depth Estimation Challenge Result of 2023 LFNAT CVPR Workshop Based on UrbanLF-Syn dataset.
 - Jan 20, 2023: Non-Lambertian-LF dataset for non-Lambertian light field depth estimation is available.
 - Jan 17, 2023: Benchmark online available.
-- Jan 11, 2023: Upload **UrbanLF-Syn-big-dis light field dataset** to Baiduyun and Google.
+- ~~Jan 11, 2023: Upload **UrbanLF-Syn-big-dis light field dataset** to Baiduyun and Google.
 UrbanLF-Syn-big-dis is a large disparity dataset that consists of sampled light fields with a maximum range [−7.09,7.05].
-It shares the same scenes with UrbanLF-Syn.
+It shares the same scenes with UrbanLF-Syn.~~